BainbridgeArtisanResourceNetwork/xtool-f1-laser-intro/instruction/class-outline.md

   - vector files: SVG is the most typical
   - raster files: JPEG, PNG, GIF are typical
   - vector files can be manipulated after import
-  - raster images can be scaled, and traced after import
+  - raster images can be scaled, traced, and filtered after import

 ---
 # Laser settings